 It is obtained by adding the final rankings in the individual accuracy and style events.
-A new classification in accuracy will be calculated eliminating competitors not taking part to the style event.
+A new classification in accuracy will be calculated by eliminating competitors not taking part in the style event and vice versa.

-- C. Overall winner The competitor with the lowest score will be "(year) World Military Parachuting Champion in Individual Overall ". - D. Eligibility for the Individual Overall with the better ranking in individual accuracy will be the winner, otherwise they will remain tied.
+C. Overall winner

+The competitor with the lowest score will be "(year) World Military Parachuting Champion in Individual Overall ".

+D. Eligibility for the Individual Overall